Roshani002/SSPL_Practical_Assessment/README.md

 ---

 ### Business Perspective

-- All models show **negative R²**, meaning they perform worse than predicting the mean monthly charge.
-- Differences in MAE/RMSE are marginal across models, suggesting that the current dataset has **weak predictive signal** for monthly charges.
-- **Lasso Regression** achieved the lowest MAE/RMSE, but the improvement is negligible from a business standpoint.
+All regression models show **negative R²**, i.e., they do worse than predicting the mean bill.
+That’s **not a modeling “oops”**; it signals that the **current dataset doesn’t encode the pricing logic ConnectMe actually uses.
+When customers with zero services are billed about the same as heavy users**, any model—linear or boosted—will gravitate to the mean.
+In this state, monthly-revenue forecasting would be unreliable for planning.
+We should treat these results as a data audit alarm, not a dead end.

 **Key takeaway:** Predictions are not reliable for accurate revenue forecasting in the current state.
-Additional data (e.g., usage, regional pricing, promotional history) is needed to make this task viable.
+Additional data (e.g., usage, regional pricing, promotional history) and correct pricing logic is needed to make this task viable.

 ---